philwade/introduction-to-elm/slides.md

 * Web development framework
 * Compiles to javascript
-* Pure, Functional, Strongly typed
+* Pure, functional, strongly typed
 * Still in beta, used in production

 --